-The Beauregard Parish School Board met in regular session Thursday, August 10, 2017, at 6:00 pm in the Central Office Board Room.
-David Vidrine, Darrin Manuel, Ray Bowman, L. D. Spears, Cassie Henry, Wesley Taylor, Martha Jackson, Timothy Hudson, Don Gray, and Student Representative Tabitha Deer were present.
-Kathy Bruner was absent.
+The Beauregard Parish School Board met in regular session Thursday, August 9, 2018, at 6:00 pm in the Central Office Board Room.
+David Vidrine, Darrin Manuel, Ray Bowman, Kathy Bruner, L. D. Spears, Cassie Henry, Wesley Taylor, Martha Jackson, and Don Gray were present.
+Timothy Hudson and Student Representative Maili Bartz were absent.

 Timothy J. Cooley, Superintendent, was present and acted as secretary.

 The Invocation and Pledge of Allegiance were led by Tammy Crain.

 After first checking with all board members to verify that they had been provided with a copy of the agenda, David Vidrine stated he would entertain a motion to adopt the agenda as presented.
 Upon motion of Ray Bowman, seconded by Cassie Henry, board members voted in favor of adopting the agenda as presented.

 The first agenda item was to consider adopting the minutes of the July 12, 2018, regular meeting of the Beauregard Parish School Board, as published in the official journal.
 Don Gray offered a motion to adopt the minutes as published in the official journal, which was seconded by Wesley Taylor.
 Upon voting, board members adopted the minutes of the July 12, 2018, regular meeting of the Beauregard Parish School Board, as published in the official journal.
 Cassie Henry and Martha Jackson stated that they wished to abstain from voting on the minutes.